jovianjaison/CBIR/README.md

 ### The 'CNN + Segementation' contains convolutional neural nework architecture for feature extraction.In it the wang_config_load contains implementation of Mask RCNN for a custom object.

-### The 'csv_files' contains label data along with correlation and precision results.

 ### Features Employed for Image indexing:
  * Color